 Job Opportunities

-Work behind the scenes with the Greenway Court Theatre & Greenway Institute for the Arts
+Work behind the scenes with the Melrose Trading Post & Greenway Institute for the Arts Teams!

 ABOUT THE L.A.
 COUNTY ARTS INTERNSHIP PROGRAM